The Bottom Line

 There is not a lot to say about Canadian Club's 30 Year Old Reserve Whisky other than it is simply spectacular.
 It's a whisky that any aficionado of the dark spirit will enjoy as it embodies the perfect ideal of the blended varieties.
 It is exceptionally smooth with a lush oak character and velvet texture, making it a superior sipping whisky and one, which if you've steered clear of Canadian whiskies, will bring you back into the fold.

 I haven't ventured beyond sipping this whisky with the exception of trying it in the signature cocktail created for Movember, a Canadian Club charity event - it's too good of a sipper for the average whiskey cocktail.
-However, The Burgundy is a great drink and is made of 1 1/2 parts whisky, 4 parts ginger ale and a splash of cranberry juice served over ice in a rocks glass.
+However, The Burgundy is a great drink and is made of 1 1/2 parts whisky, 4 parts ginger ale and a splash of cranberry juice served over ice in an old-fashioned glass.

 Opens with a rich, sweet and oaky nose with hints of cinnamon and spice.
 Superiorly smooth entry that leads to a sultry palate of molasses, caramel, with hints of smoky oak and sunny cinnamon.
 The finish retains that smoothness with a velvety lusciousness that hangs around and is holds hints of spices and more luscious caramel.